omkarjha/Payment_Gateway/README.md

 1. `index.html`: The main HTML file that contains the structure of the payment gateway.
 2. `style.css`: The CSS file that includes the styles for the user interface.
-3. `script.js`: The JavaScript file that implements the integration with the Razorpay API and handles payment processing.

 ## Usage